SuitestAutomation/suitest/README.md

 Since library depend on each other, it's important to run `npm run build` in the root of this repo before starting to work on the code.
 Otherwise, unit tests will not work.

-Make sure you're using unix-compatible terminal (e.g. git-bash, Cygwin or similar tool on Windows).

 [Suitest JavascriptApi]: https://github.com/SuitestAutomation/suitest-js-api
 [Suitest web application]: https://the.suite.st
 [unist]: https://github.com/syntax-tree/unist